enterchain/Fantom-PWA-Wallet/README.md

-# Fantom PWA Wallet
+# Enter PWA Wallet

-JavaScript and Vue based Fantom pwa wallet.
+JavaScript and Vue wallet based on Fantom pwa wallet.

 We are using:
 * Node / NPM